Justices allow new defense of blocked Kentucky abortion law

 But the justices decided the more technical issue of whether Attorney General Daniel Cameron can intervene in the case after rulings from a trial court and appellate panel, as well as Democratic Gov. Andy Beshear’s decision to drop the case.

 The court concluded by an 8-1 vote that Cameron can step in.
+Justice Samuel Alito wrote for the majority and only Justice Sonia Sotomayor dissented in opinions that turned on procedural questions, not the right to abortion.

-The law was adopted in 2018, when Republican Matt Bevin was governor.
+The Kentucky law was adopted in 2018, when Republican Matt Bevin was governor.
 Following a lawsuit by abortion providers, a trial court permanently blocked the law, finding that the law would have made it impossible to perform the abortion procedure known as dilation and evacuation.
 A panel of the 6th U.S. Circuit Court of Appeals upheld that ruling in June 2020.

 Five days later, the Supreme Court ruled 5-4 to strike down an unrelated Louisiana law regulating abortion clinics.
 But Cameron, who became attorney general in 2019, said the reasoning used by the high court called into question the ruling against the Kentucky law.